 - Assure educational institutions of the quality of their facilities management professionals

 - Drive professional development

 - Establish standards for professional performance in educational facilities management

 Learn more about APPA’s CEFP credential.

 Anita Dosik is APPA’s associate director of publications and managing editor of Facilities Manager.
-She can be reached at firstname.lastname@example.org.
+You can reach her at email@example.com.